School Counseling (Master of Education)Offered by: Counseling and Development

 - Opportunities to present at and attend regional, state, and national conferences

-- A minimum grade point average of a 3.0 is required to be considered for unconditional admission
+- A minimum undergraduate grade point average of 3.0 to be considered for unconditional admission